seanmerron/Retirement-Roadmap/README.md

 I choose to diversify in a split between 30% US Stock, 20% International Stock, 25% US Bonds and 25% Real estate.
 Vanguard admiral (lower cost) fund tickers: VTSAX / VTIAX / VBILX / VGSLX.
 Vanguard  non-admiral funds: VTSMX / VGTSX / VBIIX / VGSIX.
 Make sure to convert to admiral shares once you can.
 Costs, costs, costs make a big different in your returns over time and there are costs hidden through multiple phases of investing.

 I choose to use REIT mutual funds instead of actual real estate because I personally don't like the headaches but real estate management can be more rewarding if you choose to go that route.
-In real estate you can use loans(leverage) to your advantage if done correctly.
+In real estate you can use loans (leverage) to your advantage if done correctly.
 Keep in mind though at some point your real estate investing becomes a business.

 If you are planning to keep your house for a long time you can leverage the equity in the house to work for you in investments vs. letting it sit in the ground doing nothing.
 This ultimately depends on if you're still trying to grow your nest egg or happy where you're at.

 I am not a fan of ETFs for investing.
-The index ETFs introuce a new cost from the bid/ask spread and also incur trade fees so I'm sticking to the mutual funds.
+The index ETFs introduce a new cost from the bid/ask spread and also incur trade fees so I'm sticking to the mutual funds.

 My portfolio is still a bit stock heavy so if you are in retirement or close to it you may want to adjust with more bond holdings to reduce risk.
 However, even after I retire I anticipate (at this point) to keep this split because I won't be cashing out all at once and will still be in the market for (hopefully) a long time after making minimal withdrawals (4% or less per year).